raspberrypilearning/scratch3-top-down-jumping/en/step_1.md

 move [5] steps
 change size by [-3]
 end
-set size to [50] % // make sure they are back to normal size end
+set size to [50] % // back to normal size end
 ```